uber-research/EvoGrad/README.md

 built on top of PyTorch.

 Tools that enable fast and flexible experimentation democratize and accelerate machine learning research.
-However, one field that so far has not been greatly impacted by automatic differentiation tools is evolutionary computation The reason is that most evolutionary algorithms are gradient-free: they do not follow any explicit mathematical gradient (i.e., the mathematically optimal local direction of improvement), and instead proceed through a generate-and-test heuristic.
+However, one field that so far has not been greatly impacted by automatic differentiation tools is evolutionary computation.
+The reason is that most evolutionary algorithms are gradient-free: they do not follow any explicit mathematical gradient (i.e., the mathematically optimal local direction of improvement), and instead proceed through a generate-and-test heuristic.
 In other words, they create new variants, test them out, and keep the best.